AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Roles

-A role is a representation of a user’s job function that determines whether the user can have access to resources needed to accomplish a job.
+A role is a representation of a identity’s job function that determines whether the user can have access to resources needed to accomplish a job.
 You can assign multiple roles to a user or client-credential client.
 The user or client’s role, in combination with the access control list (ACL) for a resource or service, determines access permissions to that resource or service.
-The tenant Administrator creates roles and assigns users and clients to those roles.
+The Tenant Administrator creates roles and assigns those roles to users and clients.

 For both users and clients, roles authorize API requests for access, such as access to data streams.
-All clients have the Access Member role, which provides read access to resources.
+All clients have the Tenant Member role, which provides read access to resources.

 ### Identity provider

 Identity providers manage databases of user records and authenticate users against the credentials in their databases.
-This allows users to be granted access to the service provider using the credentials the identity provider manages, but without sharing actual login details.
+This allows users to be granted access to the service provider using the credentials the identity provider manages, but without sharing actual login details with OCS.

 ### Authentication

-Authentication is the process of verifying the identity of a user or client and confirming that the requestor is an approved entity for OCS.
+Authentication is the process of verifying the identity of a requestor and confirming that the requestor is an approved entity for OCS.
 This verification process is performed by the identity provider.
-After successful authentication, the identity provider passes an access token back to OCS granting the user or client access for a specific time period.
+After successful authentication, the identity provider passes an access token back to OCS granting the requestor access for a specific time period.
 Authentication consists of the following steps:

 1. A requestor makes a request to access an OCS resource.